partharamanujam/spring-rest/README.md

 #### HTTP Request Logging

   All HTTP requests are logged using Log4j logger.
+You can configure this via the [log4j.properties](starter-project/src/main/resources/log4j.properties) file.

+#### Audit Logging

-You can enable/disable this via the [log4j.properties](starter-project/src/main/resources/log4j.properties) file.
+  Specific requests that need to be logged for audit purposes are logged using Log4j logger to a specified file.
+You can configure this via the [log4j.properties](starter-project/src/main/resources/log4j.properties) file.

 #### Global Settings